 Thanks to everyone who randomly sends me messages of appreciation about my travel guides and photos.
 Nakakataba po kayo ng puso!
 And you are the very reason that I would always sacrifice sleep just to blog and share my travel experiences.
 I hope you keep sharing what you have and know, too.
 God bless everyone!

-If you’re planning to visit Korea soon, check out my BUDGET GUIDE here.
+If you’re planning to visit Seoul, South Korea, check out my budget guide HERE.